A penalized criterion for selecting the number of clusters for K-medians: Simulations

-In case of well separated clusters as in the scenario (S3), the gap statistics method and silhouette method give competitive results.
-Nevertheless, for closer clusters, the slope method works much better than gap statistics and silhouette method as in the scenario (S2).
-The gap statistics method works well in scenario 1 in both cases but it works via bootstrapping so it is huge in terms of computation time.
-Remark that the silhouette method is only defined as $k \ge 2$, explaining partially the bad results for scenario 1.
-Nevertheless, the silhouette method only works in scenario 3 and is globally not very competitive with the slope method, especially in case of contaminated data.
-In scenarios 2 and 3 with slope method, Offline, Semi-Online, Online and K-means give better results but in case of contamination, K-means crashes completely while the three other methods seem to be not too much sensitive.
+In case of well separated clusters as in the scenario (S2), the gap statistics method and silhouette method give competitive results.
+Nevertheless, for closer clusters, the slope method works much better than gap statistics and silhouette method as in the scenario (S1).
+The gap statistics method only works in scenario 2 and is ineffective in the presence of contamination.
+In closer cluster scenarios, it often predicts $1$ as the number of clusters.
+The silhouette method performs moderately well in scenario 2 and very well in scenario 3, but it is globally not as competitive as the slope method, especially in cases of contaminated data.
+In scenarios 1 and 2 with slope method, Offline, Semi-Online, Online and K-means give better results but in cases of contamination, K-means crashes completely while the other three methods seem to be not too much sensitive.
+Furthermore, on non-Gaussian data (scenario 3), the K-means method does not work at all.
+In such cases, K-median clustering is often preferred over K-means clustering.

-In every scenario, Offline, Semi-Online, Online K-medians with the slope method give very competitive results and in the case where the data are contaminated, they clearly over perform other methods (especially the Offline method).
+Overall, in every scenario, Offline, Semi-Online, Online K-medians with the slope method give very competitive results and in the case where the data are contaminated, they clearly outperform other methods, especially the Offline method.